Introduction

 Initialization Times

-This endpoint allows getting the available initialization times for point forecasts.
+This endpoint allows getting the available initialization times for point forecasts and other endpoints.

 It returns the following: